radmedov/ALO-GUIDE/DESIGNGUIDES.md

 ```
 100% Non-Destructive.
-Photoshop has the capability to remain non-destructive,
+Photoshop has the capability to remain non-destructive([Nondestructive file practices](https://helpx.adobe.com/photoshop/using/nondestructive-editing.html),
 but it takes a steady hand not to break things.
 If you’re a web designer who uses Photoshop,
 you might find yourself conducting the same hide-away performance.
 Hiding that extra copy of a layer in its vector or otherwise for safe assurance,